maurges/every-rust-gui-library/notes.md

 Doubly so for me, since immediate mode libraries are not what I want.

 ## core-foundation
 Macos again.
-And the previous one is supposed to worn on GNUStep, what's that?
+And the previous one is supposed to work on GNUStep, what's that?

 Ho-ho, gnustep is a reimplementation of nextstep environment for other OS-s.
 It uses objective C though and I don't want to set all of this bullshit up right